 What does this mean for me?

 I am starting treatment with topiramate

-Your specialist will discuss the benefits and risks of topiramate with you.
-This will explain why they feel topiramate is the right medicine for you and tell you about the known risks.
+Your healthcare professional will discuss the benefits and risks of topiramate with you.
+They will explain why they feel topiramate is the right medicine for you and tell you about the known risks.